 Android 11 is here for a couple of months and more and more OEMs are slowly but steadily transitioning to it from Android 10.
 Chances are not all of them will implement Google’s approach to certain features, but what we definitely want to see is the way stock Android 11 handles notifications.
 Today, we decided to guide you on how to manage notifications on Android 11.
 Learn all you need to know below.

 Notification changes on Android 11

 Android 11 brought a lot of small but important changes to notifications.
-The first thing one notices when moving from Android 10 are Conversations.
+The first thing one notices when moving from Android 10 is Conversations.
 Now, all conversations (SMS and instant messages) are grouped at the top of the notification shade.